 The initial consultation is an opportunity to share your issues and concerns and to learn about your legal rights and options.
 The initial consultation fee is $300.00, and generally lasts about an hour.

-This is the time to share your particular situation, concerns, and questions with Elizabeth Stephenson, Sarah Hink, Chris Hicks or Carly Baker.
+This is the time to share your particular situation, concerns, and questions with Elizabeth Stephenson, Sarah Hink, Chris Hicks or Kelli McGonagle.
 Anything shared in the initial consultation is confidential.
 You must be open and honest about the facts and circumstances of your case, so that we can represent you effectively.

 You don’t need to bring anything with you to the initial consultation unless there are prior court orders or agreements in place.
 You will be asked about certain financial matters, including your assets, debts, and income.